datapartyjs/dataparty-blog/content/blog/wtf-is-a-kdf.md

 This episode is a wake up call to learn wtf is a KDF?

 ## What is a KDF?

 In modern computing when applications provide strong file encryption they frequently use passwords to protect files.
 For passwords to be strong they must contain a lot of entropy and generally appear as random as possible.
 Obviously humans tend to use characters and phrases from their native language combined with memorable patterns or rules that help them remember these passwords.

-Key derivation functions (KDFs) are tools that allow us to improve the entropy derived from the types of passwords people typically use.
-By performing a series of hashing and salting KDFs season the user's input with entropy sufficient for use in private keys for algorithms like AES and NaCl.
+Key derivation functions (KDFs) are tools that allow us to improve the entropy derived from the types of keys and passwords applications typically use.
+By performing a series of hashing and salting `PBKDF2` seasons the user's input with entropy sufficient for use in private keys for algorithms like AES and NaCl.

+Many [types of KDFs exist](https://crypto.stackexchange.com/a/40767).
+Specialized KDFs are also used to generate keys from Diffie-Helman output and cryptographic random numbers.

-In the case of this French prisoner they were using Linux's most popular hard drive encryption tool, LUKS, which was using a PBKDF2 to generate AES keys.
-In Ubuntu 18.04 this is the default configuration.
-PBKDF2 is a password based KDF designed to be resistant to CPU based attacks and dates back to 2000.
+In the case of this French prisoner they were using Linux's most popular hard drive encryption tool, LUKS, which was using a `PBKDF2` to generate AES keys.
+In Ubuntu 18.04 this is the default configuration. `PBKDF2` is a password based KDF designed to be resistant to CPU based attacks and dates back to 2000.
 It was first mentioned as an [internet standard in RFC-2898 in September 2000](https://www.rfc-editor.org/rfc/rfc2898#section-5.2).

 ## A startling revelation

 Since the time PBKDF2 was designed, we've seen the rise of powerful GPUs become common place.
-To defend against this rising onslaught of GPU hashing powering is a relatively new algorithm, argon2.
+To defend against this rising [onslaught of GPU hashing power](https://blog.elcomsoft.com/2020/08/breaking-luks-encryption/) is a relatively new algorithm, argon2.

 {{<picture src="kdf-images/argon2-vs-pbkdf2.jpeg" type="png" alt="argon2 sneaks up on pbkdf2" caption="argon2 sneaks up on pbkdf2" class="float-right">}}

 ## How does Argon2 Work?

 The cryptographic power of argon2 is sublte but brilliant.
 Instead of focusing on CPU time by requiring large numbers of hash iterations, argon2 wages war on your GPUs memory capacity.
 When hashing a password with argon2 an application developer can dial up the amount of RAM that is required to complete the computation.
 In so doing it starves the globs of highly parallel computation cores in a GPU reducing the total processing power the GPU can bring to bear.